Volunteer from the comfort of your home and bring a smile to left-behind and rural children in China!

-Stepping Stones’ Videolink Program recruit, train and support volunteers to teach English through the Internet to left-behind children in rural China, providing an efficient and sustainable way of reaching more disadvantaged children in remote areas.
+Overview: Volunteers teach English through the internet to left-behind children in rural China between the ages of 8 and 15, providing an efficient and sustainable way of reaching more disadvantaged groups in remote areas.
 Class sizes vary depending on the program, but are generally small (around 10-15 students).
-Please see below two videolink demo classes, and click here to read a testimonial from a volunteer.

 1. Videolink Demo Class (Fengxian, Shanghai)